 Be Authentic and Consistent

-Approved visual elements help users recognize BYU-Idaho's official web pages that represent the university.
+Approved visual elements help users recognize BYU-Idaho's official web pages.
 Visual branding elements should come from University Relations or be approved by University Relations.

 Edify and Uplift

 We want to uplift and improve the lives of those with whom we interact, especially when we do so on behalf of the University.
 Messages should be as informative, edifying, positive, and friendly as possible.
 If there is a choice between a pessimistic and an optimistic view for the message, always be optimistic.